nipreps/nipreps-book/docs/head-motion/models.md

-The model can easily be initalized as follows (assuming we still have our dataset loaded):
+The model can easily be initialized as follows (assuming we still have our dataset loaded):
 ```{code-cell} python
 model = TrivialB0Model(
 	dmri_dataset.gradients,